mezzio/mezzio-authentication-oauth2/docs/book/v1/authorization-server.md

     OAuth2\TokenEndpointHandler::class
 ], 'auth.token');
 ```
+WARNING: Do not pipe the body parsing middleware as generic middleware.
-This ensures we only parse it when we are actually expecting a content body.
+This ensures that the content body is only parsed when it is actually expected.

 ## Add the authorization endpoint